 How to Prepare Your Preprint

 Follow these 7 steps to prepare your preprint for submission.

 1. Choose a preprint service

 PsyArXiv, SocArXiv, LawArXiv, Thesis Commons, and several others have partnered with OSF Preprints to support preprint sharing across different disiplines.
-You should upload your preprint to whichever preprint server best fits your topic and the community that you would like to reach.
-If there isn’t a community-driven preprint server for your discipline, OSF Preprints is available for any discipline.
+You should upload your preprint to whichever preprint service best fits your topic and the community that you would like to reach.
+If there isn’t a community-driven preprint service for your discipline, OSF Preprints is available for any discipline.

-Browse through the list of preprint servers on the OSF Preprints homepage.
+Browse through the list of preprint services on the OSF Preprints homepage.